RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab04/README.md

     https://3scale-admin:CLIENT_SECRET@sso-sso.apps.boston-a12a.openshiftworkshop.com/auth/realms/userX
     ```

-    *Remember to replace the X with user number*
+    *Remember to replace the X with user number, and don't forget to replace the CLIENT_SECRET from Step 1.6*

     ![06-openid-issuer.png](images/06-openid-issuer.png "OpenID Connect Issuer")